capactio/capact/docs/investigation/neo4j-slow-queries/README.md

 Unfortunately I ran out of time dedicated for this investigation (8 hours) and I didn't find the root cause.
 Here are my observations and remarks:

-- From Grafana dashboard it is clear, that both Neo4j and Public OCH charts have too little CPU and memory limits set.
-I adjusted them on the investigation branch.
+- From Grafana dashboard it is clear, that the requests and limits for Neo4j, Public OCH and Gateway charts can be increased for better performance.
+I adjusted them on the investigation branch, however, they might be too high.
   As we cannot have more than 2 CPUs on CI, we need to introduce separate overrides for local development.
 - A few very first queries to public OCH are very slow (more than 20s).
 After about 3-4 slow queries, queries are much faster (up to 2s).